pixel-ports/docs-pas/docs/index.md

 </div>

 ## Event Processing
 <div align="justify">

 According to [Wikipedia](https://en.wikipedia.org/wiki/Complex_event_processing) a **Event Processing** is a method of tracking and analyzing (processing) streams of information (data) about things that happen (events), and deriving a conclusion from them. **Complex event processing**, or CEP, consists of a set of concepts and techniques developed in the early 1990s for processing real-time events and extracting information from event streams as they arrive.
 The goal of complex event processing is to identify meaningful events (such as opportunities or threats)in real-time situations and respond to them as quickly as possible.

 Considering that the PIXEL platform uses as main database **Elasticsearch**, the selected and natural choice as CEP engine refers to **ElastAlert**.
 You can find detailed information about ElastAlert by clicking [here](https://elastalert.readthedocs.io/en/latest/elastalert.html#overview).
 Some of its main features are reliability, modularity and easines to set up and configure.

-From the perspective of the Operational Tools, and considering the current needs of the target ports, this will mainly be related to monitored KPIs where some thresholds are reached.
-For these situations, rules and alerts are 'templatized' to facilitate the configuration to port operators and define proper actions.
-More complex actions are possible and supported through ElastAlert; this will be commented in the Developer's Guide section, explaining possible extensions.
+From the perspective of the **Operational Tools**, and considering the current needs of the target ports, this will mainly be related to **monitored KPIs** where some **threshold**s are reached.
+For these situations, **rules and alerts** are 'templatized' to facilitate the configuration to port operators and define proper actions.
+More complex actions are possible and supported through ElastAlert; this will be commented in the **Developer's Guide** subsection, explaining possible extensions.

 <p align="center">